lavanpush/AIDetectionImages/README.md

 # AI Detection of Generated Images

+By: Nashrah Haque, Lavanya Pushparaj, & Thien an Pham

 ## Project Overview

 The AI Detection of Generated Images project aims to detect AI-generated images by leveraging advanced feature extraction techniques and machine learning models.
 It integrates synthetic data generation, feature engineering, and model training in a modular structure.